Student Says She Flushed Her Emotional Support Hamster Down A Toilet At The Advice Of Spirit Airlines

 “She was scared.
 I was scared.
 It was horrifying trying to put her in the toilet.
 I was emotional.
 I was crying.
 I sat there for a good 10 minutes crying in the stall.”

 Pebbles the hamster would not be the first odd choice for a service or emotional support animal to be brought onto a plane.
-People have brought snakes, pigs, ducks, cats, and one even recently attempted to bring a peacock on a flight.
+People have brought snakes, pigs, ducks, and cats, and one person recently attempted to bring a peacock on a flight.

 While the U.S. Transportation Safety Administration said it would be fine with allowing hamsters on the flight, Spirit technically did not have to do so.
 All airlines are free to choose what animals they wish to allow on board their planes.